Vincross/mind-documentation/APIReference/drivers/hexabody.md

 func MoveJoint(legNumber, jointNumber int, degree float64, duration int) error
 ```
 MoveJoint rotates specified joint on a leg to a given degree in given duration.
+The range of degree is different.
+The range of NO.0 joint's degree is (35 -
+145).
+The range of NO.1 joint's degree is (10 - 170).
+The range of NO.2 joint's
+degree is (10 - 160).

+'ErrLegNumberOverstep' error will be returned if jointNumber is not 0-2.

 #### func  MoveLeg